jm33-m0/mec/README.md

 ## disclaimer

-please use this tool only on **authorized systems**, im not responsible for any damage caused by users who ignore my warning
+- please use this tool only on **authorized systems**, im not responsible for any damage caused by users who ignore my warning
+- exploits are adapted from other sources, please refer to its author info